grilly86/jquery-knobby/readme.md

 ##Options

-The following options can be served as attributes or as options - if both is present **attribute wins**.
+The following options can be served as attributes or passed as options - if both is present **attribute wins**.

 |attribute | description    |  type |
 |-----|-----|-----|